denten/denten.github.io/_includes/CV/01-header.md

 - short: "My teaching and research happen at the intersection of people, texts, and technology."

-  long: "I am an Assistant Professor in the Department of English and Comparative Literature, Columbia University.
+  long: "I am an Associate Professor in the Department of English and Comparative Literature, Columbia University.
 A former software engineer at Microsoft and currently faculty associate at Columbia's Data Science Institute, I am the author of *Plain Text: The Poetics of Computation*